 Dr Clare Howarth

 Dr Clare Howarth is a Vice-Chancellor's Advanced Fellow and Sir Henry Dale Research Fellow at the Department of Psychology, The University of Sheffield.
-Clare participated in the second cohort of SUSTAIN.

 Tell us about your research, and what you are hoping to achieve.

 In order to maintain normal brain function, it is essential that active neurons receive the nutrients they need.
 This is achieved through local, dynamic, regulation of blood flow.
 If this coupling between neural activity and brain blood flow becomes dysfunctional and the neurons are starved of the nutrients they need, then they may die.
 My research focuses on understanding how the brain’s blood flow is controlled in order to maintain brain function.
 Previously, I discovered a novel mechanism of brain blood flow control acting at the capillary level, and also demonstrated a novel role for astrocytes in regulating hypercapnic vasodilation.
 My group use a multimodal approach to interrogate the relationship between neuronal activity and evoked blood flow changes, and how that relationship alters in conditions such as aging.
 Our findings will increase our understanding of: normal brain function; what functional imaging techniques such as BOLD fMRI can tell us about the brain; and what goes wrong in diseases such as neurodegenerative diseases, in which neurovascular coupling is dysfunctional.

 What do you think is the biggest challenge that you face doing your job?
 Has that changed since being on SUSTAIN?